 - Weed-free: Make sure the soil is at least 98 percent weed-free.
 You do not want soil or compost that sprouts weeds and creates more weeding work.

 Bulk soil, compost, and mulch are sold by the cubic yard.
 Calculate the cubic yards you'll need for different planting depths using the depth of soil calculation chart (below):

 - Measure the area or square footage (length x width) of the space to be covered.

 - Decide how deep you want your mulch.
 Select the number of inches of coverage on the chart.

 - Divide the square footage of your garden by the square feet/cubic yard number.

 Calculate the amount of needed soil for a 25-foot-by-20-foot (500 square foot) garden:

 - Your garden has an area of 500 square feet.

 - The corresponding number on the chart for a 6 inches depth is 54.

-You would need 9 1/4 cubic yards of soil or mulch to cover a 500 sq. ft. garden to a depth of 6 inches.
+In this example, it means you need 9.26 cubic yards of soil or mulch to cover a 500-square-foot garden to a depth of 6 inches.